dmontagne/Data-Analytics-Teaching-Material/intro_to_R.md

 ========================================================
 Now that we know where the data is, we will want to read it into R.

-The SFC file is a *sas7bdat* file.
+The SFC file is a `.dta` file.
 R  cannot natively read this file, but we can get tools to do this.
 The following function installs a package for reading this file:

 ```r